Sridevi17j/personal_blog/src/pages/R Advanced- 1/index.md

 ![](./P5.png)

 ### Command to create Matrix
-TestMatrix = matrix(11:19, byrow = T, nrow =3) // This will arrange 11 to 19 by 3 rows.
+TestMatrix = matrix(11:19, byrow = T, nrow =3)
+This command will arrange 11 to 19 by 3 rows.
 If we set byrow = F, it will arrange by column.
-We can also mention number of column as ncol.
+We can also mention number of columns as ncol.
 ### Command And Output Screenshots when byrow = T
 ![](./P6.png)
 ![](./P7.png)